What is Bevespi Aerosphere and how is it used?

 If the product is not used for more than 7 days re-prime the device.
 To re-prime BEVESPI AEROSPHERE, release 2 sprays into the air away from the face, shaking well before each spray.

-BEVESPI AEROSPHERE is a combination of glycopyrrolate and formoterol fumarate indicated for the long-term, maintenance treatment of airflow obstruction in patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and/or emphysema.
+BEVESPI AEROSPHERE is a combination of glycopyrrolate and formoterol fumarate indicated for the maintenance treatment of patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and/or emphysema.

 Important Limitation Of Use